Sumiren/prettylogger/README.md

 So I'm going to design and implement a logging framework and some useful implementation.

 Because of the preceding purpose, I don't stick to making this library practicable.

-I'm not very experienced so any ideas are welcome.